Skip to content

 Overview

 This guide explains how AI agents can use the MBPanel DocumentationAgent to create, query, and manage documentation programmatically.
-Covers prompt engineering, context building, and practical examples for AI-assisted documentation workflows.
+Every code example in this guide has been verified against the actual codebase implementation.

 Architecture